sonic-net/sonic-mgmt/docs/testplan/MACsec-test-plan.md

    TODO

-### Testcase : Macsec interop with other slow protocols
+### Testcase : Macsec feature interop with other protocols
   This testcase covers the behavior of slow protocols when mac security is configured on interfaces

 #### Verify Port Channel is created with macsec configuration.
+- Configure the macsec profile and apply them on interfaces.
+Let the MKA session be establised
-- Configure the macsec profile on interfaces and add them as members of a Portchannel
+    - Add those macsec enabled interfaces as members of a Portchannel
-    - Expect the member interfaces and portchannel to be up.
+      - Expect the member interfaces and portchannel interface to be in oper UP state.

-- Configure macsec on the member interface of a Portchannel which is already UP.
+- Configure macsec on the member interface of a Portchannel which is already in oper UP state.
+There is only one member interface.
+    - Expect the portchannel to remain oper UP if the macsec session establishment happens within 3*30sec where 30sec is LACP timeout interval.
-    - Expect the portchannel to go down and come back up depending on how long it takes for macsec session establishment.
+    - Expect the portchannel to go down if time taken for macsec session establishment is > 3*30sec.
+        - Portchannel interface goes oper UP after the MKA session is established

 #### Verify LLDP neighbors are created with macsec configuration.
 - Configure the macsec profile on interface where LLDP neighborship was already present
-    - Expect the LLDP neighborship is created again.
+    - Expect the LLDP neighborship is created again over the pair of interfaces.
+- Remove the macsec profile from the interface
-- Check the LLDP meighbors is present after removal of macsec config.
+    - Check the LLDP neighborship exists even after the removal of macsec config.

 #### Verify the BGP neighbourship is created with macsec configuration.
-- Check the behaviour when macsec is enabled on an interface where BGP session was already up with peer.
+- Check the behaviour when macsec is enabled on an interface where BGP session was already established with peer.
     - Expect to see BGP session going down first and then getting established
+- Remove the macsec profile from the interface
     - Check the BGP sessions are established again after removal of macsec config.
-- Check the behaviour when macsec is enabled on an interface which is a Portchannel member interface and BGP was already UP
-    - Expect to see BGP session going down first and then getting established

 #### Verify PFC in MACsec